Cray-HPE/docs-csm/install/configure_administrative_access.md

    <a name="cray_upload_recovery_images"></a>
    1. Upload Olympus BMC Recovery Firmware into TFTP server

       The Olympus hardware (NodeBMCs, ChassisBMCs, RouterBMCs) needs to have recovery firmware loaded to the cray-tftp server in case the BMC loses its firmware.
 The BMCs are configured to load a recovery firmware from a TFTP server.
-This procedure does not modify any BMC firmware, but only stages the firmware on the TFPT server for download in the event it is needed.
+This procedure does not modify any BMC firmware, but only stages the firmware on the TFTP server for download in the event it is needed.

       See [Load Olympus BMC Recovery Firmware into TFTP server](../operations/firmware/Upload_Olympus_BMC_Recovery_Firmware_into_TFTP_Server.md)